"We provide knowledge and information about CGMP and Quality Systems to the Life Science industry"

 Participants are expected to remember, understand, apply, analyze, evaluate, and create around the concepts and principles taught during the course.
 See the following for a more detailed outline:

-When attending a Key2Compliance® course, you get access to Gate2GMP®, our document library and search tool.
+Get FREE access to Gate2GMP®, our document library and search tool.

 Watch this short video to learn more about what Gate2GMP® offers »